 Why should you turn your blog posts into an eBook?

-As your blog grows, you have new readers hopping on board at all times.
+As your blog grows, you have new readers hopping on board.

 Why is this important to note?

 Very few of these readers have been with you since the beginning of your blog.
-However, you have been investing your time into creating great content since day one.
+However, since day one, you have invested your time in creating great content.

 An eBook can provide in-depth information in one place

-Have you ever been searching for an answer online and instead of one answer, you found many answers?
-Then, as you started to read each article, you had to decipher the information and try to put it all together?
+Have you ever been searching for an answer online, and instead of one solution, you found many answers?
+Then, as you read each article, you had to decipher the information and try to put it all together.

-I would venture to guess we have all been through this time-consuming (and often frustrating) process!
+I would venture to guess we have all been through this time-consuming (often frustrating) process!